Colonial River Wealth Management LLC Buys 118 Shares of McDonald’s Co. (NYSE:MCD)

 Colonial River Wealth Management LLC raised its stake in shares of McDonald’s Co.
 (NYSE:MCD – Get Rating) by 2.5% during the 1st quarter, according to its most recent filing with the SEC.
 The firm owned 4,826 shares of the fast-food giant’s stock after acquiring an additional 118 shares during the period.
 Colonial River Wealth Management LLC’s holdings in McDonald’s were worth $1,193,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
-Norwood Financial Corp bought a new position in shares of McDonald’s in the 4th quarter worth approximately $27,000.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
+Norwood Financial Corp bought a new position in McDonald’s during the 4th quarter valued at about $27,000.
 Future Financial Wealth Managment LLC bought a new position in shares of McDonald’s in the 4th quarter worth approximately $33,000.
 Castle Financial & Retirement Planning Associates Inc. bought a new position in shares of McDonald’s in the 4th quarter worth approximately $34,000.
 Horan Securities Inc. bought a new position in shares of McDonald’s in the 4th quarter worth approximately $45,000.
 Finally, McClarren Financial Advisors Inc. lifted its stake in shares of McDonald’s by 187.7% in the 4th quarter.
 McClarren Financial Advisors Inc. now owns 187 shares of the fast-food giant’s stock worth $50,000 after purchasing an additional 122 shares during the period.
 Institutional investors and hedge funds own 68.44% of the company’s stock.

-Several equities analysts have recently weighed in on the stock.
-Guggenheim lowered their price objective on shares of McDonald’s from $300.00 to $290.00 and set a “buy” rating on the stock in a research note on Monday, May 2nd.
-Morgan Stanley reduced their target price on shares of McDonald’s from $294.00 to $287.00 and set an “overweight” rating for the company in a report on Thursday, March 17th.
-Truist Financial reduced their target price on shares of McDonald’s from $280.00 to $273.00 and set a “buy” rating for the company in a report on Wednesday, May 25th.
-Barclays reduced their target price on shares of McDonald’s from $300.00 to $289.00 and set an “overweight” rating for the company in a report on Thursday, June 9th.
-Finally, UBS Group reduced their target price on shares of McDonald’s from $300.00 to $290.00 and set a “buy” rating for the company in a report on Wednesday, March 30th.
-Six equities research analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company.
-According to data from MarketBeat.com, McDonald’s presently has an average rating of “Moderate Buy” and an average target price of $281.15.
+In related news, insider Joseph M. Erlinger sold 5,892 shares of the firm’s stock in a transaction on Wednesday, May 4th.
+The stock was sold at an average price of $249.23, for a total value of $1,468,463.16.
+Following the completion of the sale, the insider now directly owns 8,187 shares in the company, valued at $2,040,446.01.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+0.25% of the stock is owned by company insiders.

-McDonald’s (NYSE:MCD – Get Rating) last posted its earnings results on Thursday, April 28th.
-The fast-food giant reported $2.28 earnings per share for the quarter, beating analysts’ consensus estimates of $2.18 by $0.10.
-The firm had revenue of $5.67 billion during the quarter, compared to analyst estimates of $5.57 billion.
-McDonald’s had a net margin of 29.93% and a negative return on equity of 131.20%.
-McDonald’s’s revenue for the quarter was up 10.6% compared to the same quarter last year.
-During the same period last year, the firm posted $1.92 earnings per share.
-As a group, research analysts anticipate that McDonald’s Co. will post 9.81 EPS for the current fiscal year.
+McDonald’s (NYSE:MCD – Get Rating) last issued its quarterly earnings results on Thursday, April 28th.
+The fast-food giant reported $2.28 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.18 by $0.10.
+The company had revenue of $5.67 billion during the quarter, compared to the consensus estimate of $5.57 billion.
+McDonald’s had a negative return on equity of 131.20% and a net margin of 29.93%.
+McDonald’s’s revenue was up 10.6% on a year-over-year basis.
+During the same period last year, the company earned $1.92 earnings per share.
+On average, sell-side analysts anticipate that McDonald’s Co. will post 9.81 EPS for the current year.

 The business also recently declared a quarterly dividend, which was paid on Monday, June 20th.
 Investors of record on Monday, June 6th were given a $1.38 dividend.
 The ex-dividend date of this dividend was Friday, June 3rd.
 This represents a $5.52 dividend on an annualized basis and a yield of 2.23%.
 McDonald’s’s dividend payout ratio is presently 58.29%.